 - Pour into the bottom of your prepared pan.

-- Layer your pineapple rings around the bottom of the pan and place a cherry in the center of each pineapple ring.
+- Lay your pineapple rings around the bottom of the pan and place a cherry in the center of each pineapple ring.

 - Pour the batter into the pan and spread it evenly.